arcalot/arcalot-round-table/art-decisions/proposals/2023-03-14-expression-expansion.md

 - Mathematical expressions will be lower priority, with most of the work based on the work for the comparison operators.

 ### Approval
-By approving this proposal, you are agree to the addition of functions, binary comparison operators, and mathematical expressions to the language.
+By approving this proposal, you agree to the addition of functions, binary comparison operators, and mathematical expressions to the language.
 Not necessarily the way it's implemented.

-Discussion on how it is implemented can be debated in the issues on the expression repository linked above.
+Discussion on how it is implemented can be debated in the issues in the expression repository linked above.

 ## Drawbacks
 - It adds complexity to the language